 This guidance is for England, Scotland and Wales

-These scams are really common and varied but can involve completing bogus online surveys or assembling products at home where you often have to buy expensive kits as a start-up.
-When you send your finished products back they will fail the quality check, regardless of how well you have done the job.
+These scams are really common and varied, and can involve completing bogus online surveys or assembling products at home where you often have to buy expensive kits as a start-up.
+When you send your finished products back, they will fail the quality check, regardless of how well you have done the job.

 It is important to remember that all scams are fraud and a crime.